View Myrtle Grimshaw's Notice on pendletoday.co.uk and share memories

 |

-A funeral service will be held on Monday 16th March 2020 at 2.00pm at the Inghamite Church, Wheatley Lane followed by a committal at Skipton Crematorium.
+A funeral service was held on Monday 16th March 2020 at 2.00pm at the Inghamite Church, Wheatley Lane followed by a committal at Skipton Crematorium.
+Donations are being accepted for the RNIB c/o

 Helliwells Funeral Service,